michaeltrujillo/CodeQuiz/README.md

 # CodeQuiz
 This is homework number 4.
 Code quiz.

-create the timer
-is displayed when start button is clicked begins when start button is clicked once created make sure to make while loop/if statement that checks the time

-if timer = 0 endBox.style.display = "block"
-current div.style.display = "none"

-if timer = 0 display "out of time!"

 create leaderboard
 link button on endBox to leader board file local storage will save all tallys with initials